Commonwealth Foundation: Current programmes of work

-The foundation gives grants to fund activities or projects of registered CSOs.
-Up to 10% of the total grant will fund a monitoring, evaluation and learning element to support knowledge management for both the grant applicant and the foundation.
-Grants also include funding to support indirect and overhead costs.
-To promote sustainability, grant applicants will be encouraged to seek co-funding and provide a counterpart in the form of in-kind or financial resources to support the funding request to the foundation.

 Commonwealth People's Forum

 The Commonwealth People's Forums takes place every two years immediately before the Commonwealth Heads of Government Meeting (CHOGM).
 The Forum is organised by the host government, civil society organisations and the foundation.
 It gives civil society organisations (CSOs) a chance to network and dialogue with governments.
 Since the first Forum in 1997, the event has increased in size and the range of activities that take place has expanded.

 The first Forum was in Edinburgh, Scotland (1997).
 Subsequently, it has been held in Durban, South Africa (1999); Brisbane, Australia (2001); Abuja, Nigeria (2003), Malta (2005) and Kampala (2007), Port of Spain, Trinidad and Tobago (2009), Perth, Western Australia (2011) and Hikkaduwa, Sri Lanka (2013).